|

 In the bead model for an incompressible system, every bead is assumed to occupy a volume given by the monomer reference volume \( v \), which is required to have the same value for every monomer type.

 In every PSCF program, each polymer in a mixture may be either a linear block polymer or an acyclic branched block polymer.
 Hompolymers are treated as a special case of a linear block polymer with only one block.
 Because a linear polymer is a special case of an acyclic branched polymer, the data structures used within the PSCF source code are designed for the general case of an acyclic branched polymer.
-Because linear block polymers are a very common simple case, however, the PSCF parameter file format allows the user to declare each species to be either linear or branched, and allows use of a simplified file format to describe linear polymer species.
+Because linear block polymers are a very common simple case, however, the PSCF parameter file format allows the user to declare each species to be either linear or branched, and allows use of a simplified file format to describe linear polymers.

 A branched block polymer is described in PSCF using the language of graph theory.
 The connectivity of each polymer is described as a connected acyclic graph consisting of a set of vertices connected by edges.
 Each "edge" in this graph corresponds to one block of the polymer.
 Each vertex corresponds to either a free chain end or a junction at which two or more blocks meet.
 Every edge (or block) terminates at two distinct vertices.